| |

 The Policy

-Cross-domain is expected to outline and critically examine existing
+Cross-domain outlined and critically examined existing

 standards, scholarly works addressing the research questions, and